cseanburns/geo-titles/manuscript/title-manuscript.md

 and thus less applicable to a broader audience, this disadvantage might be offset by the strength of importance of a study within a region.
-In a sense, all research is local, too.
+In a sense, research is local.

 Although papers that reference country names in titles received fewer citations,